 Most common Kodi buffering cause: video cache

 You may find that most Kodi buffering is a result of either a full video cache or a video cache that’s too small.
 You can fix buffering issues through video cache by doing the following:

-- Use a wizard, such as Ares Wizard, to adjust cache settings
+- Use a wizard, such as Indigo, to adjust cache settings

 - Use a wizard to clear our your old cache files

 - Test your new settings by streaming videos from the same site

 - Clear and adjust your cache until buffering goes away